wwselleck/treats/README.md

 You can imagine what kinds of rules each of the other kinds of modules may use to determine its respective importance.

+## Solution

+### Treat
+Content is exposed via Treats (hence the project name), which are just logical groupings of content.
+Treats determine a set of Treat Items, and then score those items to designate the importance of those items.
+Some examples of Treats may be...

+- An 'RSS' Treat, that allows you to subscribe to multiple RSS feeds.
+Some potential configuration options for determing score: Specifying certain RSS that are more important than the others, a keyword matcher that adjusts the score of RSS items whose text content matches a certain keyword

+- A 'Trello' Treat, that exposes certain cards on your Trello boards as Treat items.
+You could configure the Treat to return cards on  your "To-Do" board that are overdue, or have recent comments on them.
+Or configure your "Albums I Want to Listen To" board to randomly give you an album to listen to every once in awhile.

+- A 'Reddit' Treat, similar to the RSS feed in terms of configuration, but from Reddit instead of RSS.

+- A sports treat, that posts sports scores and ongoing games as Treat items.
+You could configure it with your favorite teams, so that if your favorite teams were currently playing, it could create an item with a very high importance since you probably want to know about it if you don't already.

+- A